anvilproject/anvil-portal/content/team/working-groups.md

 - Salin Thomas (Broad)

 ## Technical Working Group
-<hero small>AnVIL's technical working provides direction and recommendations to the developers of the AnVIL project.</hero>
+AnVIL's technical working provides direction and recommendations to the developers of the AnVIL project.

 ### Chair
 - James Taylor (JHU)